Louis D. Hastings

-In an attempt to disrupt the Alaska pipeline, 39-year-old Louis D. Hastings killed six of the 22 residents of McCarthy, Alaska, on March 1, 1983, with a .223 Ruger Mini-14 rifle.
+Louis D. Hastings is an American mass shooter who, in an attempt to disrupt the Alaska pipeline, killed six of the 22 residents of McCarthy, Alaska, on March 1, 1983, with a .223 Ruger Mini-14 rifle.

 Early life

-Hastings had received psychiatric care as a child in Atlanta, Georgia, which detailed parental "insensitivity", and what Hastings later dubbed "a dysfunctional family" noting his parents both fought to be dominant.
+Hastings had received psychiatric care as a child in Atlanta, Georgia, which detailed parental "insensitivity" and what Hastings later dubbed "a dysfunctional family", noting his parents both fought to be dominant.
 Both his parents were also mental health patients.
 He was inconsistent in his school grades, excelling one year and failing the next.
-He identified as very shy and lacking social graces, noting that in college he only went on one date and it was likely because she'd mistaken him for someone else.
+He identified as very shy and lacking social graces, saying that in college he only went on one date and it was likely because she'd mistaken him for someone else.

-Hastings identified with nihilism, stating that "human life just isn't very meaningful" but cared greatly about the environment.
+Hastings identified with nihilism, stating that "human life just isn't very meaningful", but that he cared greatly about the environment.
 He was employed by Stanford University in California for five years.

 Life in Alaska

-Hastings dropped out of university, and worked as a freelance computer programmer for several years before moving to Alaska.
-Hastings told Dr. Martin Blinder "I wanted to go where the air and water were still clear, where there were still hills on which man had not yet set foot.
+Hastings dropped out of university and worked as a freelance computer programmer for several years before moving to Alaska.
+Hastings told Dr. Martin Blinder, “I wanted to go where the air and water were still clear, where there were still hills on which man had not yet set foot.
 I wanted to be part of the earth's quietude.
 I wanted to return to nature, to pristine beauty.
 The Gulf of Alaska would be my Walden Pond."
 He lived in Anchorage, but spent a year moving back and forth to McCarthy.

 In Alaska, Hastings married an Aleutian wife but the marriage faltered after six months as his business also began to fail.
-He began planning his attack, which he foresaw as needing to hijack a gasoline truck and drive it into the critical Pumping Station #12 where he'd set it alight hoping to congeal the viscous oil flow and permanently clog the pipeline.
+He began planning his attack: hijacking a gasoline truck, driving it into the critical Pumping Station #12, and setting it alight, in the hopes that that would congeal the viscous oil flow and permanently clog the pipeline.

-It was important to Hastings that his body be consumed in the blaze and never identified as he didn't want family to know he'd been the perpetrator.
-It was to avoid identification of his remains, that he set out hoping to kill all the other residents of McCarthy and then attack the regular mail plane and use it to dump the 20+ intended corpses in a crevasse, so his own body would be assumed to be missing alongside them and would not be considered related to the planned coming explosion.
+It was important to Hastings that his body be consumed in the blaze and never identified, as he didn't want family to know he'd been the perpetrator.
+It was to avoid identification of his remains that he then decided to kill all the other residents of McCarthy, attack the regular mail plane, and use it to dump the 20+ intended corpses in a crevasse.
+That way, his own body would be assumed to be missing alongside them and would not be considered related to the pipeline explosion.

-Hastings made a short list, later found in his cabin, reminding himself to bring his silencer, his Ruger-14, flares, clothing and ammunition.
+Hastings made a short list, later found in his cabin, reminding himself to bring his silencer, his Ruger Mini-14, flares, clothing and ammunition.